matthiaskrgr/cargo-cache/README.md

 Size of 172 bare git repos:                 1.03 GB Size of 13 git repo checkouts:              210.87 MB
 ````
+To learn more about what the directories are for and what can be savely deleted, check `--info`.

 #### Usage:
 ````